-From generalized anxiety disorder to panic attacks to post traumatic stress and obsessive-compulsive disorder — all manifestations of psychologically damaging anxiety issues — the symptoms can become both crippling and painful to live with.
+From generalized anxiety disorders to panic attacks to post-traumatic stress and obsessive-compulsive disorder — all manifestations of psychologically damaging anxiety issues — the symptoms can become both crippling and painful to live with.
 Sufferers often contend with symptoms such as obsessive behavior, uncontrollable repetitive thoughts, nervousness, heart palpitations, and other unpleasant sensations.

 A holistic approach has proven effective in combating anxiety.
 Common natural treatment options for dealing with anxiety disorders include the following.

 Many issues such as anxiety can be addressed with a healthier diet.
 This can be done in several ways: